-How to teach English abroad with a degree
+How to teach English abroad without a degree

 You’ve tried the college thing for a year or two and you’re just not feeling it.
 Or, alternatively, you knew the more-school-route wasn’t for you from the get-go and have yet to sign up for a college class.
 Wherever you fall on the scale, we’re pleased to tell you that teaching English abroad without a degree is not only possible — it can be done relatively easily.

 Don’t believe us?
 Scroll south and prepare to be amazed as we debunk the teaching English overseas requirements.